Please read this ENTIRE article.

-This means the decoder did not respond to attempts to read this parameter value in the decoder.
-There are several things that can cause a failure to read: a miswired decoder, broken or missing track pickup wires, the motor is not connected to the decoder, defective decoder, wires to the program track are disconnected, etc. All decoders require that a motor (or similar ‘load’) be connected to the decoder for proper reading on the program track.
+Cannot read CV means the decoder did not respond to attempts to read this parameter value in the decoder.
+Several things can cause a failure to read: a miswired decoder or broken or missing track pickup wires.
+The motor might not be connected to the decoder, defective decoder, wires to the program track are disconnected, etc. All decoders require that a motor (or similar ‘load’) be connected to the decoder for proper reading on the program track.
 Decoders that draw too much power from the program track can also cause this message.
 Most sound decoders draw large amounts of current.

-The Power Cab has an extremely high success rate when it comes to reading CV values in program track mode.
+The Power Cab has a high success rate for reading CV values in program track mode.
 The most common reasons (in order) you cannot read a CV are:

 1. dirty track / dirty wheels / off track